 Would you like some bright tart lemon bars?
 Yes, I know we’re smack-dab in the middle of Fall and everybody’s hugging their sweaters, walking through crunching leaves and imbibing in pumpkin-spiced everything but this is exactly when I crave bright lemony flavors the most.
 Don’t get me wrong, I love fall.
 Halloween is my birthday, for chrissakes, but there’s only so much pumpkin, butternut squash and apple a girl can handle before she starts craving citrus.

 As you can probably tell, I really like lemon.
-And when I eat something that claims to be “lemon”, I want to taste actual tartness, not just sugar that a lemon once sat next to.
+And when I eat something that claims to be “lemon”, I want to taste actual tartness, not just sugar that a lemon once sat next to in a grocery aisle.
 So to these lemon bars (or lemon squares, depending how you slice them).

 I also think these are just really pretty and would be a lovely addition to any holiday party.
 In fact, Matt and I usually make them for our Christmas tree-trimming party which is useful since that’s when everyone is most in danger of getting scurvy from lack of sunlight and vitamin C.

 I based these lemon bars on a Barefoot Contessa recipe but I kicked up the lemon and cut down on the sugar a bit.
 They’re definitely still sweet so I like to cut them into little one inch squares.
 I also have the easiest possible method of dealing with the crust which requires no rolling out at all.
 It does require man-handling, and as you can see in the photos below, Matt is doing a very capable job, as a man, of handling the crust.

 You could alternatively make a graham-cracker crust for these, as we do for cheesecakes or tarts like this Vanilla Custard Tart.
 (Click through to the recipe to see the process for making the crust.)

 Once they’re made, keep them chilled, as the lemon filling may become a little fragile in a warm room.